TiagoLourinho/Talk2Me/README.md

 AWS_DEFAULT_REGION = "eu-west-2"
 ```

+The istance parameters should also be changed in the header of `aws_ec2.py`

 # Usage

 1 - Configure the system in `source/config.py`

 2 - Run the `source/t2ms.py` (either locally or in the cloud)

 3 - Connect to it using the `source/t2mc.py`